edamametechnologies/edamame_posture_cli/INSTALL.md

 3. **Fallbacks**
    - For unsupported distros or if package installation fails/`--force-binary`, download the correct release binary (GNU vs MUSL decided by GLIBC detection) and drop it into `--install-dir`.

+4. **Service configuration**
+   - Creates/updates `/etc/edamame_posture.conf` with all provided parameters
+   - Enables and starts systemd/OpenRC service
+   - If systemd/OpenRC unavailable (containers), falls back to manual daemon start

 #### macOS
 1. **Pre-check** (see above): If Homebrew installation exists and is up-to-date with matching credentials → skip everything
 2. Try installing/upgrading the [`edamametechnologies/tap`](https://github.com/edamametechnologies/homebrew-tap) formula via Homebrew (only if needed)
 3. If Homebrew is unavailable or fails (or `--force-binary`), download the universal macOS binary to `--install-dir`
+4. **Daemon management**: No system service; daemon started as background process when credentials provided

 #### Windows
 1. **Pre-check** (see above): If Chocolatey installation exists and is up-to-date with matching credentials → skip everything
 2. Attempt to install/upgrade `edamame-posture` via Chocolatey (only if needed)
 3. If Chocolatey is unavailable or errors (or `--force-binary`), download the `x86_64-pc-windows-msvc(.exe)` artifact to `--install-dir`
+4. **Daemon management**: No system service; daemon started as background process when credentials provided

 ---